 Transylvania, Romania conjures imagines of bloody vampires – thanks, Bram Stoker! -, fortified churches, rolling hills and a hearty cuisine.

 It is the largest region of Romania and possibility the best well known among travelers.
-Rich in myths and mysteries, Transylvania is home to the country’s best preserved medieval castles, the only medieval city still inhabited in Europe, offers amazing hiking trails and tasty cuisine.
-The friendly cohabitation of Romanians, Hungarians and Saxons has shaped the life, architecture and cuisine of this area.
+Rich in myths and mysteries, Transylvania is home to the country’s best preserved medieval castles, the only medieval citadel still inhabited in Europe, offers amazing hiking trails and tasty cuisine.
+The friendly cohabitation of Romanians, Hungarians, and Saxons has shaped the life, architecture and cuisine of this area.

 >>consider purchasing an Eurail Romania pass for this trip

 3 days in Cluj-Napoca with day trip to Turda Salt Mine